 Adding images or text

-Choose the camera roll icon on the left to pick a photo from your device, the shutter icon in the middle to take a photo with your device, or the text icon on the right to type text onto the card.
+Choose the camera roll on the left to pick a photo from your device, the camera icon to take a photo with your device, or the text icon to type text onto the card.

 Once you have chosen an image you will be able to adjust it to better fill the card.
 Use one finger to move the picture and two fingers in a pinching gesture to resize and rotate it.
 Press the checkmark button on the right when you’re happy with the image, or the cancel button on the left to start over.